themisir/themisir.com/content/posts/dry.md

 At this point there’s only one logical next step.
 Obviously the next step is putting the logic within the attribute declaration like: `[RequestFilter((HttpContext ctx) => ctx.Request.Query["value"] == ctx.Request.Query["other"]]`

-It’s pity that we would get the following error if we try that: `Attribute constructor parameter 'predicate' has type 'System.Func<..>', which is not a valid attribute parameter type`
+It’s pity that we would get the following error if we try: `Attribute constructor parameter 'predicate' has type 'System.Func<..>', which is not a valid attribute parameter type`

 Looks like we can not use managed values (functions which are delegates which are objects which are managed by the language runtime) as attribute parameters [^attributes].
 That’s pity.